-Establishing a patient-provider relationship and ensuring continuity of care for patients across state lines can be challenging for providers treating more transient patient populations, such as young adults attending college in a different state or retirees who live in different states during certain seasons.
+Ensuring continuity of care for patients can be challenging for providers treating transient populations.
+This may include young adults attending college or retirees who live in different states during certain seasons.

-Some states have temporary practice laws to support existing provider-patient relationships and minimize gaps in care.
-These laws allow a provider to practice for a limited amount of time, usually less than 30 days, in another state if their patient is temporarily visiting that state for business, a family visit, or other reasons.
+Some states have temporary practice laws to support existing provider-patient relationships.
+This allows a provider to practice for a limited time in another state their patient is visiting.

-Some states allow providers from another state to provide telehealth services in their state if they share a common border.
-In addition, some states are adding an exception to state licensure for health care providers in specific situations to help preserve continuity of care.
-For example, a state may allow care to continue through telehealth if there is a pre-existing patient-provider relationship and the provider has performed an in-person exam of the patient within the previous 12 months.
+Some states allow providers from another state to provide telehealth services if they share a common border.
+Some states have an exception to state licensure for health care providers in specific situations.

 Multi-state licensure compacts streamline the licensing process across states, while preserving state oversight.
 Compacts allow participating health care providers to practice in participating states.

 Some states allow out-of-state providers to practice telehealth in their states through telehealth registrations.
 Licensed out-of-state providers may provide telehealth services after completing registration requirements.

 Under this telehealth registration pathway, there are certain state requirements and conditions.
 States have some variation in how they oversee telehealth registration.
 Typically, providers must meet these terms: